fusioncharts/dev_centre_docs/fusioncharts-aspnet-visualization/chart-types/column-bar-net.md

 ## Bar Chart

 Now, let's learn how to create a bar chart with the same data.
 The code remains the same as that of the column chart.
 The only difference is instead of instantiating a column chart you have to instantiate a bar chart.

+## Render the Chart

-Create a `barChart.aspx.cs` and refer to the code below:
+Create a `barChart.aspx.cs` and do the following:

+* Include the `FusionCharts.DataEngine` and `FusionCharts.Visualization` **.dll** files.
+* Create `DataTable`.
+* Add two columns and multiple rows to the `DataTable`.
+* Create a `StaticSource` using the `DataTable`.
+* Create an instance of `DataModel` class.
+* Add `StaticSource` as data source to the `DataModel`.
+* Instantiate Bar Chart
+* Set chart width and height
+* Set `DataModel` instance as the data source of the chart.
+* Optionally, set chart title, subtitle, X-axis text, and Y-axis text.
+* Optionally, set the chart theme as `fusion`.
+* Return the chart rendering configuration into the server side literal, or set the chart configuration as `Literal.text`.

+The code is shown below:

 <div class="code-wrapper">
 <ul class='code-tabs extra-tabs'>